GregoryAshton/kookaburra/paper/paper.md

 # Conclusions

 The kookaburra software provides an easy-to-use interface for shapelet modelling of radio pulsar profiles.
-We anticipate the community finding a number of interesting applications in its current form such as systematic studies of the pulse-shape variations.
+We anticipate the community finding many interesting applications in its current form such as systematic studies of the pulse-shape variations.

 # Acknowledgements